sahil0902/shiftssc2/README.md

-ShiftsSync v2 uses a well-normalized database (3NF) with Eloquent relationships ensuring data integrity, efficient queries, and scalability.
+ShiftsSync v2 employs a well-normalized database design (3NF) to ensure data integrity, efficient queries, and scalability.
+This approach solves the problem of data redundancy by ensuring that each piece of information is stored in only one place, which minimizes inconsistencies and simplifies data management.
+The use of Eloquent relationships allows for intuitive data retrieval and manipulation, making it easier to manage complex relationships between users, departments, organizations, and shifts.
+However, the limitation of this design is that it may introduce complexity in query construction, especially for developers unfamiliar with Eloquent's relationship handling.
+Despite this, the benefits of improved data integrity and maintainability outweigh the challenges, making it a suitable choice for a robust application.